rubenspgcavalcante/leaflet-ant-path/README.md

 ### UMD compatible
 Can be used with asynchronous module loaders and CommonJS packers

+### Important!
+Soon leaflet 0.7 will be deprecated, and so MultiPolyline.
+Because this, the MultiAntPath is also been **deprecated**, therefore use the L.LayerGroup to control your AntPath layers collection. :)

 ### Using the plugin
 It's just like a polyline: